Tesla unveils its Model Y crossover

 While the Model 3 has largely been a sales success for the company, it's also a sedan and that segment hasn't been doing particularly well over the past few years with consumers opting for SUVs at an increasing rate.
 The Model Y gives Tesla the opportunity to tap into that growing market.
 Sure the Model X is an SUV, but its high price put it out of the reach of regular folks looking for an electric crossover.
 There's also those doors.

+The latest Tesla (like all their cars) is quick.
+The dual-motor performance Model Y will do zero to 60 in 3.5 seconds while the dual-motor long-range Model Y will cover that in 4.8 seconds.
+The single-motor rear-wheel drive long-range version will hit 60 miles per hour in 5.5 seconds.

-With the Model Y, Tesla has finally unveiled the last vehicle in its "S3XY "roadmap.
+With the Model Y, Tesla has finally unveiled the last vehicle in its "S3XY" roadmap.
 Get it; Model S, Model 3, Model X and Model Y?
 Yeah.